 "Mrs. Harrison was confined in September, 1864, and for about seven months afterwards declined in strength, and became so seriously reduced, that her medical attendant and all her friends despaired of her life.
-She had a most afflictive cough, accompanied with such abundant offensive expectoration, that all believed she was the subject of Pulmonary Consumption, which would specdily terminate her existence.
+She had a most afflictive cough, accompanied with such abundant offensive expectoration, that all believed she was the subject of Pulmonary Consumption, which would speedily terminate her existence.
 She was literally a living skeleton.
-Her thin, sharp features were ghastly in the extreme; and her mother told me that her body and limbs were just the flesh-less framework of the human system covered with skin.
-She was as helpless as an infant, and could not change her position in bed, or raise herself up in any way whatever without assistance.
-She lay during the day in a temporary bed down-stairs, but had to be carried for that purpose in a chair; and all who visited her expected she was dying; and repeatedly did I leave her with the conviction that I should never again see her alive.
-When I called one morning, her mother was engaged putting away her clothes, and said to me, with tears, as I entered, 'She will never need them again;' and to all appearance, her fears would soon be realised.
+Her thin, sharp features were ghastly in the extreme; and her mother told me that her body and limbs were just the fleshless framework of the human system covered with skin.
+She was as helpless as an infant, and could not change her position in bed, or raise herself up in any way whatever, without assistance.
+She lay during the day in a temporary bed down-stairs; but had to be carried for that purpose in a chair; and all who visited her expected she was dying; and repeatedly did I leave her with the conviction that I should never again see her alive.
+When I called one morning, her mother was engaged putting away her clothes, and said to me, with tears, as I entered, 'She will never need them again;' and to all appearance her fears would soon be realised.
+"Thus I left her, when, in March last, I went away on a visit to Derby, where I was presented with a copy of your Anti-Lancet by Mr. Nesbit, a missionary there, which he urged me to read; and, from personal experience, he strongly recommended your medicines.
+I read your book with great care, and was both instructed and deeply interested by the

-"Thus I left her, when, in March last, I went away on a visit to Derby, where I was presented with a copy of your Anti-Lancet by Mr. Nesbit, a missionary there, which he urged me to read; and, from personal experience, he strongly recommended accompanied with such abundant offensive expectoration, that all believed she was which he urged me to read; and, from personal experience, he strongly recommended your medicines.
 I read your book with great care, and was both instructed and deeply interested by the Theory of Disease therein enunciated; and seeing a similar case to that of Mrs. Harrison's described, it struck me very forcibly that the Solar Elixir might possibly prove beneficial in her desperate case.
 On my return from Derby I lost no time, therefore, in calling and stating my conviction.
 I gave her friends your book, and they determined to make a trial of your medicine.
-It was procured, and used for a few weeks, and the result is she is now completely restored. procured, and used for a few weeks, and the result is, she is now completely restored, and enjoys better health than she did for a long time previous to her confinement: indeed, her recovery, so contrary to all human probability, has produced quite a sensation in the neighbourhood, and induced others to procure the medicine for their invalid friends.
+It was procured, and used for a few weeks, and the result is, she is now completely restored, and enjoys better health than she did for a long time previous to her confinement ; indeed, her recovery, so contrary to all human probability, has produced quite a sensation in the neighbourhood, and induced others to procure the medicine for their invalid friends.